Silicon Valley builds up in Microsoft's backyard

 Microsoft and Amazon are the engines that power tech employment in the Seattle area, bringing in thousands of graduates and qualified programmers every year from around the United States and the world.

 Many subsequently leave those companies, but don't want to give up the laid-back, relatively cheap Seattle way of life.
-They often go to one of the Silicon Valley invaders, or the rash of startups that are becoming forces in their own right, such as Zillow, Tableau and Zulily.
+They often go to one of the Silicon Valley invaders, or the rash of startups that are becoming forces in their own right, such as Zillow (Z.O), Tableau (DATA.N) and Zulily ZU.O.

 "Microsoft people tend to leave after their reviews in the summer and then September when they get their bonuses," said Jerry Taylor, president of Executive Recruiters Inc in Seattle, who has been placing tech candidates in the city since 1977.